Dyastin-0/filespace-server/README.md

    - `POST /api/v2/files`

       Uploads the files inside the `formdata`; automatically handles the distinction between a file and a folder.
-Similar to `GET`, files are uploaded based on the present `Bearer <t>` on the `Authorization` header of the request.
+Similar to `GET`, files are uploaded based on the present `Bearer <token>` in the `Authorization` header of the request.

       Expects: